shawkivai/news-aggregator-api-innoscripta/README.md

 ## Swagger Documentation

-You can access the swagger documentation at `http://<host>/api/documentation`.
+I have deployed the project on AWS lightsail instance and the swagger documentation is available at [http://13.55.9.197:8090/api/documentation](http://13.55.9.197:8090/api/documentation).

 ## Implemented Features